MLA: A Multisensory Language-Action Model for Multimodal Understanding and Forecasting in Robotic Manipulation: METHOD

 \textbf{Point Cloud Prediction.} For 3D geometry, we adopt a transformer-based decoder to reconstruct the next-keyframe point cloud.
 Inspired by the masked autoencoder method for point clouds~\cite{pang2022maskedautoencoderspointcloud}, we partition the ground-truth point cloud into $G$ local patches by sampling $G$ center points with FPS and grouping $M$ neighboring points for each center using KNN.
 The decoder then outputs the predicted coordinates $\hat{P} \in \mathbb{R}^{G \times M \times 3}$, supervised with Chamfer Distance against the ground truth $P$.
 This operation enhances the stability of future point cloud prediction by first aligning coarse center points to establish the basic 3D structure, and subsequently refining local neighbor points.

 \textbf{Tactile Prediction.} For tactile feedback, the decoder outputs a low-dimensional tactile embedding supervised by an MSE loss against the ground truth.

 By jointly predicting the future states of images, point clouds, and tactile signals, MLA achieves more comprehensive feature representations across semantic, geometric, and interaction dimensions.
 It is worth noting that these future-state prediction losses are applied only during the post-training stage and do not affect inference efficiency.
-More visualizations of this future generation paradigm are provided in Appendix~\ref{sec:ADV}.